mbogonko/Predicting-Recipe-Rating/README.md

 ### Univariate Analysis

-For this analysis, we examined the distribution of the proportion of sugar in a recipe.
-As the plot below shows, the distribution skewed to the right, indicating that most of the recipes on food.com have a low proportion of sugar.
-There is also a decreasing trend, indicating that as the proportion of sugar in recipes gets higher, there are less of those recipes on food.com.
+For this analysis, we examined the distribution of the proportion of carbs in a recipe.
+As the plot below shows, the distribution skewed to the right, with most of the data together and a few outliers in the tail.
+There is also a decreasing trend, indicating that as the amount of carb in recipes gets higher, there are less of those recipes on food.com.

 <iframe
   src="assets/carb_dist.html"